Mirantis/bootc-mke3/README.md

-# MKEx
+# bootc-mke3

-MKEx is an integrated container orchestration platform that is powered by an immutable Rocky Linux operating system, offering next-level security and reliability.
+`bootc-mke3` is an integrated container orchestration platform that is powered by an immutable Rocky Linux operating system, offering next-level security and reliability.

-This repository contains a collection of tool, utilities and guides for managing and operating with MKEx.
+This repository contains a collection of tool, utilities and guides for managing and operating with `bootc-mke3`.
 These tools support operations, automation, and configuration for secure and scalable container environments.

 ## Provisioning

-Provisioning is the process of preparing a cluster of MKEx compute nodes within a network environment that meets the requirements for deploying and operating Mirantis products.
+Provisioning is the process of preparing a cluster of `bootc-mke3` compute nodes within a network environment that meets the requirements for deploying and operating Mirantis products.

 For further details, please see [provisioning document](docs/provisioning.md).

 ### Assets

-Mirantis provides assets for provisioning MKEx on different providers.
+Mirantis provides assets for provisioning `bootc-mke3` on different providers.
 Assets consist of bootable images that can be used to provision virtual machine or baremetale machine.

 | Type  | Download link | Description | Mirantis product's version |
 | :---- | ------------- | ----------- | -------------------------- |